What is Thermally Modified Wood Decking and Siding?

 • Also, the thermal modification process helps “tame” the wood, making it a lot less likely to warp, twist, bend or cup.

-• The wood becomes harder, and more durable.
+• The wood becomes harder, and significantly more durable.

 Thermal modification darkens the original wood colors and helps blend out a lot of the original color variations.
 This creates a rich and handsome look for the whole project.
 The colors can be enhanced further with oil-based paint or stain.
 Another option is to allow the wood to silver out to a mellow gray patina.